An invitation to Alexandrov geometry: CAT(0) spaces: Notes

-The flag condition also leads to the so-called {}\emph{hyperbolization} procedure, a flexible tool to construct aspherical spaces; a good survey on the subject is given by Ruth Charney and Michael Davis in \cite{charney-davis}.
+The flag condition also leads to the so-called {}\emph{hyperbolization} procedure, a flexible tool for constructing aspherical spaces; a survey on the subject is given by Ruth Charney and Michael Davis \cite{charney-davis-1995}.

+The $\CAT(0)$ property of a cube complex admits interesting (and useful) geometric descriptions if one exchanges the $\ell^2$-metric for natural $\ell^1$ or $\ell^\infty$ metrics on each cube.